jundaoapp/design/CONTRIBUTING.md

 - `style:`, changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - `ci:`, changes to CI configuration files and scripts

+To skip automatic releases include `[skip release]` in the commit message.

 Below are examples of well-formatted commits:

 ```